A collecting guide to the jewellery of Van Cleef & Arpels

 This simple but distinctive design proved instantly popular with important jewellery collectors, Elizabeth Taylor among them.
 Princess Grace of Monaco was one of the people most closely identified with the Alhambra range, and she often wore a necklace made of malachite that she bought in 1975.

 It is as popular today as it was 50 years ago, proving the point that good design never goes out of fashion.

 Worn by film stars, heiresses and royalty

-One of the House’s most famous clients was the Duchess of Windsor (1896-1986), who was born Bessie Wallis Warfield.
-In March 1936 the Duke of Windsor bought his future wife a bracelet of faceted rubies and diamonds; further purchases were made the following year, both before and after their marriage on 3 June 1937 at the Château de Candé in France.
+One of the maison’s most famous clients was the Duchess of Windsor, who was born Bessie Wallis Warfield in 1896.
+In March 1936, the Duke of Windsor bought his future wife a bracelet of faceted rubies and diamonds; further purchases were made the following year, both before and after their marriage on 3 June 1937 at the Château de Candé in France’s Loire Valley.

-When Elizabeth Taylor’s jewels were sold for $115 million in December 2011 at Christie’s in New York, she had 22 pieces by Van Cleef & Arpels in the evening session.
+When Elizabeth Taylor’s jewels were sold for $115 million in December 2011 at Christie’s in New York, there were 22 pieces by Van Cleef & Arpels in the evening session.
 They included the Lamartine bracelet and the Puertas ruby, both pictured above, given to her by Richard Burton.
 The latter, presented as a gift for Christmas 1968, sold for $4,226,500.